revk/ESP32-Faikin/Manuals/Advanced.md

 ## Aircon control

 The controls are things you can change.
-These can be sent in a JSON payload in an MQTT command (with no suffix), and are reported in the `status` MQTT JSON.
+These can be sent in a JSON payload in an MQTT `control` command (with no suffix), and are reported in the `status` MQTT JSON.

 |Attribute|Meaning|
 |---------|-------|